PyBaker/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-This is a project on Javascript ES6 data manipulation
+﻿This is a project on ES6_data_manipulation